Introduction to Part Four.

 How did I ever read these books?

 I am still asking myself that question.
-I do know that since I was about 40 I couldn’t have read anything without glasses.
-And, that there are many books that I simply can’t remember any more and have thrifted them away.
-Mostly fiction, which I read less than I read other kinds of books.
-That is an incomplete sentence but it works for me in this setting.
+I do know that after I was about 40 I couldn’t have read anything without glasses.
+And, there are many books that I simply can’t remember any more and have thrifted away.
+They were primarily fiction, which I read less than I read other kinds of books.

 I am so grateful that I am not just starting to read